 Establishing quantifiable objectives and strategies will set your business up for success.
 The objective of your plan should answer, “Where are we going?” while the strategy should answer, “How are we going to get there?”.

 By setting out a plan for your business, you will be able to be confident in every action you make.
 There will be a road map laid out in front of you that you can feel confident following, because you have one the research and calculated the numbers.
-If you are struggling to detail the legal implications of your plan, an attorney will be able to better assist you.
+If you are struggling to detail the legal implications of your plan, an estate planning attorney will be able to better assist you.
 Failing to plan can quickly result in planning to fail.